Louisville bank shooting 911 audio reveals desperate calls, mother's warning

 The operator also discouraged Sturgeon's mother from going to the scene herself.

-In a statement, Louisville Mayor Craig Greenberg said authorities had chosen to release the audio because "Transparency is important – even more so in times of crisis."
+In a statement, Louisville Mayor Craig Greenberg said authorities chose to release the audio because "Transparency is important – even more so in times of crisis."

 Another caller told police she had been attending a meeting remotely when she saw the chaos unfold on her screen.
 She broke down in tears during the call.